Emergency and payday loan alternatives that could save you money

 That makes payoff hard for many borrowers.
 In fact, according to the Consumer Federation of America, borrowers default on about 20 percent of payday loans.

-If you cannot repay the loan, you’ll default on the agreement or incur an additional charge to roll the balance over.
+If you cannot repay, you’ll default on the loan or incur an additional charge to roll the balance over.
 However, be aware that in 16 states, lenders must offer no-cost extended payment plans, which can give you a way around the rollover fee.

 Steep fees